CHIP Reverse Mortgage

 A single young female was refinancing her home after a common-law relationship ended.
 After working for seven years, she found herself on disability for a work-related injury.
 When she approached her bank to discuss her options, the only suggestion they offered was to sell her house.
 Thankfully, the GLM Mortgage Group team stepped in and helped her.

 A truck driver, who had been working in the industry for more than 40 years, needed to refinance his property due to a complicated divorce.
-For the last 12 years, he has owned his own trucking business but, because of his unfortunate life event, fell into financial instability and owed Canada Revenue Agency (CRA) more than $30,000 in taxes.

-Business for Self
+Business For Self

 A woman in Alberta wanted to purchase a second home.
 She owned her own successful business but was reporting personal income of just under $8,000/year.
 She had purchased another property within the prior 12 months, which had been converted to a rental property.